zhuj/spark-ec2/README.md

 See original description [here](https://github.com/amplab/spark-ec2/blob/branch-1.5/README.md).

 This repository contains the set of scripts used to setup a Spark cluster on EC2 by using [Apache Spark on EC2 Script](http://spark.apache.org/docs/latest/ec2-scripts.html).
+This fork works only with yarn (which installs hadoop 2.7.1) and spark version 1.6.0.

 ### Goals